Business drives human flourishing like nothing else can–unless it forgets what flourishing is.

 Dr. Vinh Chung

-Dr. Chung has been involved with several non-profit boards, including World Vision U.S. and The Gathering.
+Dr. Chung has served on the board of World Vision U.S. and The Gathering.
 He and his wife, Leisle, have four children and run a successful private medical practice in Colorado.
-Dr. Chung’s memoir, Where the Wind Leads, is available on Amazon and mainstream bookstores.
+Dr. Chung’s memoir, Where the Wind Leads, is available on Amazon.

 kate gardner